timkleier/fusion-auth/api-keys.md

 Next we'll head over to FusionAuth to get our public key for signing the JWT.

 ### Signing
-By signing JWTs using FusionAuth's default signing key, we're effectively limiting access to applications that have the public key, thus making requests between the gateway and microservices private.
+By signing JWTs using FusionAuth's default signing key, we're effectively limiting access to applications that have the public key, thus allowing private microservices to ensure the incoming message is from a trusted caller, the gateway in this case.

 To access your FusionAuth default signing key, go to **Settings > Keys**, click on the magnifying glass next to the key with the name "Default signing key", then reveal and copy the "Secret".

 [image(s)]

 Now we add this as a variable to the gateway application (in `/routes/index.js`) and require the `jsonwebtoken` library:

+*NOTE:* In production applications, avoid storing secrets in code.
+Instead, use a separate secrets store and obtain the secret from that store at runtime.

 ```
   const jwtSigningKey = '[Default Signing Key]';
   const jwt = require('jsonwebtoken');
 ```
 Next, we'll add a function at the end of that file to get the gateway bearer token for forwarding to the microservices.
+In thise case, we are setting the token to expire in 10 minutes, but this could be different depending on your scenario.
 ```
   function getGatewayBearerToken(req) {
     var token = jwt.sign({ data: req.url }, jwtSigningKey, { expiresIn: '10m', subject: 'gateway', issuer: req.get('host') });